1.Preface

 The following icons are displayed on the screens if applicable.

-• ⛔Disabled since you select JSONP for the interface with Redmine
+• ⛔Disabled since you selected JSONP for the interface with Redmine

 2.Guide Map